Riding the Rail

 The only surviving building from the atomic bomb denotation at the end of WWII

 A-Bomb Dome, which was designed by a Czech architect in 1915, had been used as the Hiroshima Prefecture Industrial Promotion Hall.
 Whilst the Hiroshima Prefecture Industrial Promotion Hall was located only 160 meters from the hypo-center, the building was not destroyed.
 The Hiroshima Peace Memorial is the only structure left standing near the hypo-center of the first atomic bomb which exploded on 6 August 1945, and it remains in the condition right after the explosion.

 The most important meaning of the surviving structure of the Hiroshima Peace Memorial is in what it symbolizes, rather than just its aesthetic and architectural values.
 It symbolizes the tremendous destructive power, which humankind can invent on the one hand; on the other hand, it also reminds us of the hope for world permanent peace.
-It was designated a UNESCO World Heritage Site in 1996 and has been representing people's prayers for a lasting peace.

 Day 3 - Himeji and Okayama Castles